Five Things to do With Your Elderly Parents in Dorchester, Dorset

 Dorchester is a county town in the beautiful county of Dorset and the perfect base for a holiday in the region, or for fun and entertaining days out.
 Close to the town of Dorchester you will find the renowned Jurassic Coast, which boasts miles of coastal and beach walks for the more active, along with access to picturesque towns and villages such as Lyme Regis and Weymouth.

-Now that the live-in care at home model has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your elderly parents.
+Now that the live-in care in Dorset has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your elderly parents.
 Live-in carers can facilitate days out and holidays, or you could give the caregiver the day off and enjoy some private time with your loved ones on a short break, performing any necessary elderly care tasks yourself.

 More and more attractions are now aware of the need to create accessible venues, with many offering wheelchair or motorised scooter hire for a small charge.
 If one or both of your parents requires elderly care, there are often schemes in place which offer free admission for companion care assistants.
 Even if your parents need dementia care, you will find stimulating places to visit, which may jog lost memories and will provide entertainment for all members of the family.